Click on terms for botanical definitions.

 Propagation: Seed, cuttings

 Garden tips: Blue porterweed is drought tolerant, moderately salt tolerant, and does well in poor soil.
 Its low-growing habit makes it a nice groundcover in dry, sunny areas.
 It also does well in a container or in a mixed wildflower garden.
+Blue porterweed can be pruned as needed to maintain its size and shape, or cut back significantly in spring to encourage more growth.

-Caution: The non-native Stachytarpheta cayennensis is often mistaken for the native the native species as both have the distinctive purplish-blue flowers.
-S. cayennensis, however, is recognized as a Category II FLEPPC listed invasive species because it has escaped cultivation and is altering native habitat.
+Caution: The non-native Stachytarpheta cayennensis is often mistaken for the native species as both have the distinctive purplish-blue flowers.
+S. cayennensis, however, is recognized as a Category II listed invasive species because it has escaped cultivation and is altering native habitat.
 It should not be used.
 S. cayennensis has a more erect habit than the native species, which has a more prostrate habit.
 Be sure to purchase your plants from trusted sources to ensure you are getting the native species.

 Blue porterweed is often available at nurseries that specialize in native plants.
 Visit PlantRealFlorida.org to find a native nursery in your area.